GeorgiaSkrempou/workout-app/README.md

 # workout-app
-Backend of a web app used to keep track of a workouts plan.
+A web app used to keep track of a workouts plan.

 Made using Flask and SQLite.